bitplane/bitplane.net/dev/python/amigainfo/pydoc/index.md

 ) -> Image.Image
 ```

-Render a classic planar image to a Pillow RGB Image.
+Render a classic planar image to a Pillow RGBA Image.

+Palette index 0 is treated as transparent.

 **Arguments**: